 - Does the protocol accurately describe the following in a clear, detailed method?

-- Objectives and the purpose of research
+- Objectives of research

-- References to literature and data that are relevant to the trial, and that provide background for the research.
+- Background of research

 - Setting of research

-- Procedures of research
+- o Procedures of research

 - Data and safety monitoring plan

-- o Risks of research
+- Risks of research

 - Potential benefits of research

 - Alternatives to participation in research

-- The Investigator has demonstrated a potential for recruiting the required number of suitable subjects within the agreed recruitment period.
+- The Investigator has demonstrated a potential for recruiting the required number of suitable subjects within the agreed recruitment period

 - Is the available non-clinical and clinical information on an investigational product adequate to support the proposed clinical trial?

 - All research involving DXA and medical procedures under the purview of Pennington Biomedical Research Center must have a qualified physician, credentialed by Pennington Biomedical that will be responsible for all trial related medical decisions.

-Regulations & Guidance: DHHS 45 CFR 46.111(a) (1); FDA 21 CFR 56.111(a) (1), ICH GCP guidance E6
+Regulations & Guidance: DHHS 45 CFR 46.111(a) (1); FDA 21 CFR 56.111(a) (1)